WordPress is the world’s most used CMS which makes it an obvious target for attempted attacks by malicious users.

-This is called a “brute force” login attack.
+This is called a “brute-force” login attack.

-What Are Botnets
+Botnets – What Are They?

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.